Geometric Poisson distribution of photons produced in the ultrarelativistic hadronic collisions: Summary and Outlook

 \section{Summary and Outlook}

 In the previous sections, we revisited the method of modified combinants-based analysis, the ALICE experimental photon multiplicity data in the forward rapidity regions, and some basic aspects of the geometric Poisson distribution.
-We observed that the measured multiplicity distributions can be well described by the geometric Poisson distribution.
-We also showed that the geometric Poisson distribution can approximately reproduce the modified combinants of multiplicity estimated from the data.
-Based on these observations, we argue that the underlying distribution of inclusive photon production must result in a geometric Poisson distribution (GPD) of photons in the final state.
-As mentioned earlier, various kinds of mechanisms can lead to GPD.
+We observed that the measured multiplicity distributions can be well described by the geometric Poisson distribution (GPD).
+We also showed that the GPD can approximately reproduce the modified combinants of multiplicity estimated from the data.
+Based on these observations, we argue that the underlying distribution of inclusive photon production must result in a GPD in the final state.
+As mentioned earlier, various kinds of mechanisms can infact lead to a GPD in the final state.
 Similarly, the enhanced void probability can also be understood from different approaches such as final-state interactions, branching process approach, and two-stage production process \cite{Huang:1997bra}.
-The criterion for enhanced void probability in the final-state interaction approach is the presence of nearest-neighbor interactions.
 In the branching-process approach, the $P(n)$ is determined by the time-evolved branching equation, where the process of a parent cluster branching into two daughter particles in the next time step has to be significant to attain the enhanced void probability.
 However, in the two-stage mechanism with production and decay, the GPD is taken as the composition of two distributions.
 The clusters produced must decay, which means that the $P(0)$ for decay must be zero.
 Hence, the observed $P(0)$ in the multiplicity distribution must come from the production process, which is Poissonian.
 To achieve $P(0) > P(1)$, the processes of producing one cluster and then decaying into two particles must be significant to have the void probability enhancement in this approach.
-This implies that the mean of the Poisson distribution, which is the average number of particles decaying from each cluster, must be greater than the average number of clusters produced.
-Based on this approach, we argue that quantum-statistical interference must occur for identical photons produced in high-energy interactions.
-Only a small number of elementary emitting cells produced in a multiparticle production reaction, with occupancy numbers for photons in individual cells that are not small, can potentially lead to the experimentally observed distribution.
-This effect can be analyzed experimentally by studying Bose-Einstein correlations of the produced photons, which is the counterpart of the Hanbury-Brown-Twiss effect in optics \cite{BIYAJIMA1996297}.
-Our results can hopefully lead to wider theoretical investigations and a better understanding of photon production in ultrarelativistic hadronic collisions.
+In the scenario of compound Poisson distribution, replacing geometric distribution given by Eq.~(\ref{geometric}) by the logarithmic distribution